bdav87/dev-blog-drafts/bulk-order-form-draft.md

     loader:[ "style-loader", "css-loader" ]
 }
 ```

+On either theme version,
-You will also need to add the following to the resolve object:
+you will also need to add the following to the resolve object:

 **webpack.common.js**